c3rb3ru5d3d53c/binlex-rs/README.md

 - **Chromosome**: Represents the core patterns or sequences extracted from a block or function.
 A chromosome acts as the blueprint for identifying key characteristics of the binary without memory addressing as indicated by wildcards like `?`, where a single wildcard represents a single gene.

-- **AllelePair**: A unit within the chromosome, consisting of **two genes**.
+- **AllelePair**: A unit within the chromosome consisting of **two genes**.
 Allele pairs are the building blocks of the chromosome, combining genes into meaningful pairs.

 - **Gene**: The smallest unit of genetic information, representing a single nibble of data (half a byte).